legery39/Unit13HW/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the filebeat config file to ansible directory.
-- Update the _____ file to include...
+- Update the hosts file to include...
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to the Filebeat installation to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook? myplaybook.yml, filebeat-playbook.yml, metricbeat-playbook.yml Where do you copy it? /etc/ansible/ inside the Ansible Docker Container
+- Which file is the playbook? myplaybook.yml, filebeat-playbook.yml, metricbeat-playbook.yml Where do you copy it? /etc/ansible/ inside the Ansible Docker Container
-- _Which file do you update to make Ansible run the playbook on a specific machine?
+- Which file do you update to make Ansible run the playbook on a specific machine?
 Hosts File How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 You modify the Filebeat-config.yml and the   metricbeat-config.yml with the machine ip address as well as the address for the Elk server.
-Also you in both (Filebeat and Metricbeat) you place the name of the Elk server as the host.
+Also in both (Filebeat and Metricbeat) you place the name of the Elk server as the host.
-- _Which URL do you navigate to in order to check that the ELK server is running? http://52.250.18.159:5601/app/kibana#/discover?_g=(refreshInterval:(pause:!t,value:0),time:(from:now-15m,to:now))&_a=(columns:!(_source),index:'filebeat-*',interval:auto,query:(language:kuery,query:''),sort:!(!('@timestamp',desc)))
+- Which URL do you navigate to in order to check that the ELK server is running? http://137.116.52.192:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
 -sudo docker container list -a